ShakesQueer

-"ShakesQueer" is the third episode of the seventh season of RuPaul's Drag Race.
+"ShakesQueer" is the third episode of the seventh season of the American television series RuPaul's Drag Race.
 It originally aired on March 16, 2015.
+The episode's main challenge tasks contestants with performing in Shakespeare-inspired plays.
 Kat Dennings and Mel B are guest judges.
-The episode earned Mathu Andersen a Primetime Emmy Award nomination for Outstanding Makeup for a Variety, Nonfiction or Reality Program.
+The episode sees Jasmine Masters eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Kennedy Davenport to "I Was Gonna Cancel" by Kylie Minogue.
+It earned Mathu Andersen a Primetime Emmy Award nomination for Outstanding Makeup for a Variety, Nonfiction or Reality Program.